Animation

 Warning

-Entity variables are not supported for block entities.
+Arbitrary variables are not supported for block entities.

-Entity variables are user-defined variables that contain a formula that is calculated every frame.
+Arbitrary variables are user-defined variables that contain a formula that is calculated every frame.
 These variables are associated with the rendered entity in-memory.
 They are not "stored" with the entity in the game itself; unloading and reloading the world will reset them.

-Entity variables are useful for storing animation data between frames or storing constants for animation configuration.
+They may be useful for storing animation data between frames or storing constants for animation configuration.

 Render variables